Degalasuryakumar/surya_codsoft/README.md

-Hi i'm Surya ,I have completed my Webdevelopment project For Codsoft internship which includes:
+Hi i'm Surya ,I have completed my Webdevelopment project for the Codsoft internship. which includes:
 *Portfolio
 *Landing Page
 *Calculator